devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

   -g CLUSTERSIZE_TH, --clustersize_th CLUSTERSIZE_TH
                         Minimum cluster size allowed (default: 2)
 ```
-And to run it along with the above heimdall command, the example would go as:
+And to run it along with the above Heimdall command, the example would go as:
 ```
 candcsvmaker.py -f name.fil -c 2*cand
 ```
 This will create a file name `name.csv`.

 ## your
-Next step is making candidates, this is where [`your`](https://github.com/thepetabyteproject/your) comes in.
-Now we will make the candidates using the above generated csv file to make candidates.
+The next step is making candidates; this is where [`your`](https://github.com/thepetabyteproject/your) comes in.
+Now we will make the candidates using the above-generated csv file to make candidates.
 The command is called `your_candmaker.py`.

 ```
 usage: your_candmaker.py [-h] [-v] [-fs FREQUENCY_SIZE]